Common Questions About Elderly Guardianship

 Who can be appointed as a guardian?
-Although the adult children of elderly individuals often become guardians, there are many different types of individuals who can serve in the role, including spouses, partners, family members, adult relatives, friends, and government agencies.
+Although the adult children of elderly individuals often become guardians, many different types of individuals can serve in the role, including spouses, partners, family members, adult relatives, friends, and government agencies.
 In order to become a guardian, you will need to go through a complex guardianship application process, which is reviewed by a judge.

 What does a guardian do?
 Essentially, the guardian’s job is to prioritize the needs of the elderly individual they are responsible for.
 When you take on the role of elderly guardian, you promise to make sure the person’s physical and psychological needs are met, and that the person lives in a safe environment.
-Sometimes this means being a caregiver, but it may also mean selecting competent caregivers in the home or a long term care facility.
+Sometimes this means being a caregiver, but it may also mean selecting competent caregivers in the home or a long-term care facility.

 There are four types of guardianship

 This guardian protects and controls the persona needs of a ward or the assets of the ward.